OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Experiments

 \subsection{Experimental Setups}

-To demonstrate the generality of our \model framework, we conduct comprehensive evaluations on 16 diverse benchmarks spanning two modalities, five domains, and four reasoning types, as shown in Table~\ref{tab:main_results_across_benchmarks}.
-These benchmarks encompass a wide range of complex reasoning tasks, including visual understanding, numerical calculation, knowledge retrieval, and multi-step reasoning.
+To demonstrate the generality of \model, we evaluate it on 16 benchmarks spanning two modalities, five domains, and four reasoning types (Table~\ref{tab:main_results_across_benchmarks}).
+These benchmarks cover diverse reasoning tasks, including visual understanding, numerical calculation, knowledge retrieval, and multi-step reasoning.